alturiak/nio-smith/plugins/dates/README.md

 Plugin: dates
 ===
 Add dates-plugin to store dates and birthdays.
-All entries and posted reminders room-specific.
+All entries and posted reminders are room-specific.

 The plugin allows storing dates and birthdays, accepting almost any common format (and language) to enter the date.
 See [dateparser](https://pypi.org/project/dateparser/) for details.